 Delivery: the US (Maryland, Washington, DC, Virginia, Greater Philadelphia, Southern New Jersey, Northern Delaware, South Florida, The Triangle Area & Charlotte in North Carolina & the Detroit Metro Area)

 Like the previous two, Hungry Harvest rescues and sells affordable farm-fresh fruits and veggies that would otherwise go to waste.
-Every single delivery saves at least 10 pounds of food from going to the landfill.
+Every delivery saves at least 10 pounds of food from going to the landfill.

 Apps for giving away extra food to people in need: